gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ]}.
 ```

-_Note: pay attention to edate, the published version in hex does not work, so I
+_Note: pay attention to edate.
+The published version in hex does not work, so I
 had to pull the dependency directly from github_.

 2. The `sed` trick for README.mustache to avoid having to maintain two templates.